 There are no equivalents for outdated components

 Speaking of the outdated tech components and structure, VB applications have a Component Object Model (COM) at their core.
 Being highly complex, COM was used exclusively for Windows applications but now is not popular as Microsoft focused more on new .NET technologies.
-Integral parts of COM, OCX/ActiveX controls, software modules designed to run on 32-bit applications a part of COM, are not supported in VB applications as well.
+Integral parts of COM, OCX/ActiveX controls, and software modules designed to run on 32-bit applications, a part of COM, are not supported in VB applications as well.

 Identify modernization and security improvements for your productLearn more